gmgsangeetha/CRTStudentFeedbackManagementSystem/README.md

 - Change admin password securely

 ### Student
-- Login with roll number and password
+- Login with roll number and password set by the admin
 - Auto-filled feedback form with roll number
 - Submit feedback **once only** to prevent duplicates